xzbdmw/colorful-menu.nvim/README.md

-Out of box, this plugin reconsturct completion_item and applies Treesitter highlight queries to produce richly colorized completion items with variable-size highlight ranges, somehow similar to lspkind.nvim.
+Out of box, this plugin reconsturct completion_item and applies Treesitter highlight queries to produce richly colorized completion items with variable-size highlight ranges, somehow similar to lspkind.nvim. to lspkind.nvim.
+It supports per-filetype, per-lspkind configuration overrides.

 **Highly beta**.